Skip to main content

 State Management

-Drift provides several patterns for managing state in your application, from simple local state to app-wide shared state.
+Drift provides several patterns for managing state, organized from local widget state to shared reactive patterns.

 // Good - explicit mutation, triggers rebuild